 two servings of spaghetti

-three pouches of fermented pollack roe
+three pouches of fermented pollock roe

 two tablespoons of olive oil